 - a communication strategy.

-For those unable to attend, the full presentation has been recorded and can be viewed at Aquifer Mapping Final Presentation.
+For those unable to attend the May 2013 meeting, the full presentation has been recorded and can be viewed at Aquifer Mapping Final Presentation.
 The video is approximately two hours in length and consists of 75 minutes of the presentation followed by 50 minutes of questions from members of Council and the public.